Persecution of Christians: Nazi Germany

+Empire of Japan

+At its height, the Empire of Japan forced its subjects in the territories it occupied to worship Japanese deities in Shinto shrines in a state-sponsored Shinto programme, and Christians in the occupied Korean peninsula were no exception.
+Under pressure from the Imperial Japanese Government, the Presbyterian Church, which was the largest community of Protestant Christians in Korea at the time, ruled that 'Shinto shrines are not a religion, and [bowing before them] is a celebration of a state'.
+However, some Christians, like Chu Ki-chol, who viewed bowing before the deities in a Shinto shrine as worshipping idols and therefore against Christian doctrines, continued to resist such pressures.

-Ottoman Empire
+Late Ottoman Empire

 During the modern era, relations between Muslims and Christians in the Ottoman Empire were largely shaped by broader dynamics which were related to European colonial and neo-imperialist activities in the region, dynamics which frequently (though by no means always) generated tensions between the two communities.
 Too often, growing European influence in the region during the nineteenth century seemed to disproportionately benefit Christians, thus, it triggered resentment on the part of many Muslims, likewise, many Muslims suspected that Christians and the European powers were plotting to weaken the Islamic world.
 Further exacerbating relations was the fact that Christians seemed to disproportionately benefit from efforts at reform (one aspect of which generally sought to elevate the political status of non-Muslims), likewise, the various Christian nationalist uprisings in the Empire's European territories, which often had the support of the European powers.